chris-konrad/rtkprocessing/README.md

 - `solution/` Contains the RTKLib output with the corrected GNSS data in the form of `.pos` files.
 These files can be interpreted by any text editor and contain the corrected position trajectories corresponding to the sbp logs.

+## Old `batch_sbp2pos.bat`

+This Python package is an elaborate update to the old bash script.
+It expands the scripts functions by automatically traversing directories and automatically downloading correction data.

+For reference, the old bash script is still availabel in [`scripts/`](https://github.com/chris-konrad/swiftnav_processing/blob/main/scripts/)

 ## Authors

 - Christoph M. Konrad, c.m.konrad@tudelft.nl